a-lud/sea-snake-selection/orthologs/ortholog-annotation/README.md

 a best-BLAST-hit.
 The minimum threshold used for each of the filters above was 80%.

-The script `06-best-blast.sh` was used to filter the `BLAST` results, with the main commandline call shown below.
+The `bestBlast.py` command is shown below.

 ``` bash
 python3 bestBlast.py $(pwd) best-hits.csv
 ```

-Output from `bestBlast.py` looks like the following.
+The output from `bestBlast.py` is as follows.

 ``` text
 python_bivittatus,rna-NC_021479.1:15192..16305,O48106